Welcome to Oslo

 Eating

 We will not be serving lunch.
 There are however plenty of cafes, restaurants and super markets near our venues.
-We have made a Google map with some suggestions in the area, see below.
-We also recommend this site to find restaurants:
+We have made a Google map with some suggestions in the neighborhood, see below.

 Please note: Most shops are closed on Sundays, including supermarkets.
 Take-away restaurants, kiosks and restaurants will normally be open, but might have limited opening hours.
-Check before traveling far!
+Check and prepare before traveling far!

 If you are on a budget and want to experience a true Norwegian tradition, we stumbled upon this page describing the wonderful art of matpakke.
-You can get coffee and tea in the BLS lunch area.
+You can get coffee, tea and some snacks in the BLS lunch area.

 PS: The BLS lunch area might get very crowded during lunchtime.
 Please be considerate, and dispose of your trash properly.
 We will provide bins and garbage bags.